 Without giving away too much, the weaving aspect of the story added a nice dimension to the story.
 The combination of textiles and magic makes the premise of the story unique.
 Sydelle’s focus on weaving also fleshed out her character and only helped to enhance the narrative.

 Brightly Woven has everything readers hope to find in a traditional fantasy.
 Beautifully written, this novel evokes not only the physical landscape of Sydelle’s world but the culture as well.
 Sydelle and North are wonderfully rendered characters that are dimensional, funny and completely captivating.
 In other words Brightly Woven is absolutely a must read for fantasy lovers and Bracken herself is definitely an author to watch.

-Possible Pairings: The Wrath and the Dawn by Renee Ahdieh, The Scorpion Rules by Erin Bow, Roar by Cora Carmack, The Reader by Traci Chee, Ella Enchanted by Gail Carson Levine, Graceling by Kristin Cashore, Magic Under Glass by Jaclyn Dolamore, Warped by Maurissa Guibord, The Paper Magician by Charlie N. Holmberg, A Thousand Nights by E. K. Johnston, Howl’s Moving Castle by Diana Wynne Jones, Hourglass by Myra McEntire, Once a Witch by Carolyn MacCullough, Soundless by Richelle Mead, Birthmarked by Caragh M. O’Brien, Song of the Sparrow by Lisa Ann Sandell
+Possible Pairings: The Wrath and the Dawn by Renee Ahdieh, The Scorpion Rules by Erin Bow, Roar by Cora Carmack, The Reader by Traci Chee, Ella Enchanted by Gail Carson Levine, Graceling by Kristin Cashore, Magic Under Glass by Jaclyn Dolamore, Warped by Maurissa Guibord, The Paper Magician by Charlie N. Holmberg, A Thousand Nights by E. K. Johnston, Howl’s Moving Castle by Diana Wynne Jones, Hourglass by Myra McEntire, Once a Witch by Carolyn MacCullough, Soundless by Richelle Mead, Birthmarked by Caragh M. O’Brien, Sorcery of Thorns by Margaret Rogerson, Song of the Sparrow by Lisa Ann Sandell

 *This book was acquired at BEA 2011